Republican caucus comes up with 'crime package'

 With so many bills coming through this legislative session, Republicans are pushing some of their own ideas regarding safety and security within the state.

 Del.
-Matt Morgan (R-St. Mary’s) told The Enterprise that he is excited about a “crime package” that is being brought forth by the Republican caucus.
+Matt Morgan (R-St. Mary’s) told the Maryland Independent that he is excited about a “crime package” that is being brought forth by the Republican caucus.

 Last Thursday, the House minority caucus unveiled its legislative package, with the goal of combating the issue of violent crime in Maryland.